PeaceMaker122/terraform-portfolio-project/README.md

 ### Our Role

-Full implementation of AWS cloud infrastructure using Terraform IaC — from provisioning the S3 bucket and CloudFront distribution to managing remote state with S3 and DynamoDB.
+Full implementation of AWS cloud infrastructure using Terraform IaC, covering everything from provisioning the S3 bucket and CloudFront distribution to managing remote state with S3 and DynamoDB.

 ---